Siddyboy/jamcam/README.md

 Tighten the smaller holder so that it touches the lens.
 Add the elastic band around the camera and the larger lens holder to keep the two pressed firmly together.

- 5. Assemble the Raspberry Pi to the main board
+### 5. Assemble the Raspberry Pi to the main board

- a) Parts:
+#### Parts
-Raspberry Pi with stand-offs fitted
+* Raspberry Pi with (loosely fitted) stand-offs
-Main board with camera and zoom lens fitted
+* Main board with camera and zoom lens fitted
-4 off M2.5 washers
+* 4 off M2.5 washers
-4 off M2.5 nuts
+* 4 off M2.5 nuts
-Raspberry Pi camera cable
+* Raspberry Pi camera cable

- b) Assembly:
+#### Assembly
-Assemble the Raspberry Pi to the opposite side of the main board from the lens.
+* Assemble the Raspberry Pi to the opposite side of the main board from the zoom lens.
-Push the stand-offs through the four holes.
+* Push the stand-offs through the four holes; the micro SD card should be nearest to the slot in the main board.
-The micro SD card should be nearest to the slot.
+* Tighten the stand-offs to the Raspberry Pi using an Allen key and a spanner.

-Tighten the stand-offs to the Raspberry Pi using an Allen key and a spanner.
+TODO(SCJK): Find spanner size.

-Assemble a washer and nut to the stand-offs to secure the Raspberry Pi to the main board.
+* Assemble a washer and nut to the stand-offs to secure the Raspberry Pi to the main board.
-Assemble the Raspberry Pi camera cable to the Pi and the camera using the slot in the main board.
+* Assemble the Raspberry Pi camera cable to the Raspberry Pi and the camera via the access slot in the main board.

- 6. Final assembly
+### Final assembly

- a) Parts:
+#### Parts
-Plastic case bottom with USB power cable
+* Plastic case bottom with captive USB power cable
-Plastic box lid
+* Plastic case lid
-4 off M3 countersunk hex socket screws
+* 4 off M3 countersunk head, hex socket screws
-USB mains electricity power adapter
+* USB mains electricity power adapter

- b) Assembly:
+#### Assembly
-Check everything on the main board is tight and straight.
+* Check everything on the main board is tight and straight.
-Check the micro SD card and memory stick are secure.
+* Check the micro SD card and memory stick are secure.
-Check the camera cable is secure
+* Check the camera cable is secure.
-Remove the larger zoom lens cover.
+* Remove the larger zoom lens cover; do not touch the lens.
-Do not touch the lens.
+* Slide the main board into the case bottom pointing the zoom lens towards the hole in the box, and with the Raspberry Pi micro USB power socket pointing up.
-Slide the main board into the case bottom pointing the zoom lens towards the hole in the box and with the Raspberry Pi micro USB power socket facing up.
+* Plug the power cable into the micro USB power socket on the Raspberry Pi.
-Assemble the box lid using the screws.
-Some help may be required.
+* Before assembling the case top you may want to power up the system and check that it works and that you can still access it remotely.
-Although you may want to plug it all in first and check that it works and you can still VNC into the Raspberry Pi.
+* You may also want to leave the case open so that you can focus the lens once you have the camera installed in your location of choice.
-Also you probably need to leave the lid off so that you can focus the camera in the garden.
+* Assemble the box lid using the screws; it may help to engage all of the screws' threads loosely before tightening.

-Refs
+Refs and acks

 http://shaunsbennett.com/piblog/?p=1